protonet/soul-vagrantfile/README.md

 ## Usage

-Simply run `vagrant up` in the main directory.
+Simply run `vagrant up --provider=aws` in the main directory.
 Vagrant will provision a machine on your AWS account.

 After it's finished, you can get the machine's address by running `vagrant ssh-config | grep HostName`.